 - Lee County: Court Payment due dates have been extended until July 3rd.
 (No longer in effect)

 - Miami Dade County: Persons whose criminal, misdemeanor, or traffic payment plans are cancelled due to non payment during the timeframe that the courthouses are closed to the public, can re-enroll without any penalty or additional fees.
 The Courts and Clerk of Courts will not be issuing driver’s license suspensions during the period that the courthouses are closed to the public due to COVID-19.

 - Osceola County approved a 60-day extension for all criminal and traffic payments with due dates for the time period of March 13, 2020 – May 22, 2020.

-- Pinellas County: Court fines with due dates between March 16th and May 31st have been extended by 60 days; individuals are encouraged to contact the Customer Information Center to discuss other outstanding court-ordered financial obligations.
+- Pinellas: Court fines with due dates between March 16th and May 31st, have been extended by 60 days; individuals are encouraged to contact the Customer Information Center to discuss other outstanding court-ordered financial obligations.

-- Statewide: The Georgia Department of Corrections will provide all incarcerated people with one free fifteen-minute phone and two free e-stamps each week.
-The DOC will also waive the $5.00 medical co-pay for people exhibiting COVID-19 or flu-like symptoms, until further notice.
+- Statewide: The Georgia Department of Correction will issue all incarcerated individuals one free fifteen-minute phone call each week, two free e-stamps each week and waive the $5.00 medical co-pay for persons exhibiting COVID-19 or flu-like symptoms, until further notice.

 - Athens-Clarke County: All municipal fine payments and deadlines will be extended.

 - Clayton County: The State Court of Clayton County and the Office of the Solicitor-General capped the fines for speeding, following too closely, improper lane change and other low-risk maintenance and/or moving violations at $50 plus surcharges.